Close Menu

 • Instagram

-Alex Haynes is Editor-at-Large for Urban Newsroom and Contributing Editor to the UNR-sub brands Unmuted News and BLKALERTS.
-A 20 year media veteran, he hosts various shows, podcasts and specials across the Unmuted Networks family.
+Alex Haynes is Editor-at-Large for Unmuted Newsroom and Contributing Editor to Unmuted News and BLKALERTS.
+A 20+ year media veteran, he is the host of Unmuted Nation and appears regularly on shows, podcasts and specials across the Unmuted Networks family.

 Related Posts